Generating sets and representability for symplectic capacities: Main results and applications

 \begin{rmk}[volume] \textnormal{Assume that $k$ is odd.
-Then we have $\om\wedge\om=0$, and therefore $\Vol(M,\om)=0$ in the case $n\geq2$.} \end{rmk} Our second main result is the following. \begin{thm}[uncountability of every generating set under a very mild hypothesis] Let $\CCC=(\OO,\M)$ be a small\footnote{A category is called small iff the objects and the morphisms form sets.} $(kn,k)$-form-category.
-Then every subset of $\caps(\CCC)$ that finitely differentiably generates (at least) $\caps(\CCC)$, is uncountable, provided that there exists an interval $A$ of positive length and a function $M:A\to\OO$, such that
+Then we have $\om\wedge\om=0$, and therefore $\Vol(M,\om)=0$ in the case $n\geq2$.} \end{rmk} Let $\CCC=(\OO,\M)$ be a small weak $(kn,k)$-form category.
+We define the notion of a generalized capacity as in Definition \ref{defi:cap}. \begin{rmk} \textnormal{Since $\CCC$ is small, Definition \ref{defi:cap} and our original Definition \ref{defi:cap } are equivalent in the sense that capacities in either sense correspond to each other in a canonical way.
+This follows from Remark \ref{rmk:cap}\reff{rmk:cap:OO0}.
+Recall here that a capacity in the sense of Definition \ref{defi:cap} (Definition \ref{defi:cap }) is a function with domain $\OO_0$ ($\OO$). } \end{rmk} Our second main result is the following. \begin{thm}[uncountability of every generating set under a mild hypothesis] Every subset of $\caps(\CCC)$ that finitely differentiably generates (at least) $\caps(\CCC)$, is uncountable, provided that there exists an interval $A$ of positive length and a map $M:A\to\OO$, such that